Will the Inflation Reduction Act enable the United States to meet its climate targets?

 The IRA breaks new ground along multiple dimensions including a focus on the entire energy supply chain and promoting domestic industrial capacity.1 But the Act’s signature feature is its laser focus on climate change via the decarbonization of electricity, industry, and transportation; carbon capture and storage; improved land management; climate resilience; and other provisions.

-Critics claimed that the IRA included too many compromises that support oil and gas infrastructure, and that it fell short on action to improve energy, environmental, and climate justice.
+Critics claimed that the IRA included too many compromises that support oil and gas infrastructure and that it fell short of action to improve energy, environmental, and climate justice.
 Those shortcomings aside, there can be no doubt that the IRA is the most impactful federal government action related to energy in the nation’s history.

 Subscribe to Visualizing Energy